ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

 ## Working with Plugins
 To see an example of how to implement a ChartIQ library plugin check out the [cryptoiq-plugin branch](https://github.com/ChartIQ/Charting-Library---Angular-Seed-Project/tree/cryptoiq-plugin)

-## Trouble Shooting
+## Troubleshooting
 It is possible to use the project with older libraries, however you may need to make some minor adjustments.
 Be sure that you have the latest patch release for your library.
-By default the only files needed from your license are `chartiq.js` and `quoteFeedSimulator.js`, if you are having trouble compiling TypeScript remove all other charting library files.
+By default the only files needed from your license are `chartiq.js` and `quoteFeedSimulator.js`.
+If you are having trouble compiling TypeScript, remove all other charting library files.

 By default this repo does not implement all of the included extras that come with the charting library.
 If you would like to add these features be sure that they are exposed to both the TSconfig (so typescript knows where to find the JavaScript files) and Webpack.
 Once you have added the necessary paths to these configs you can import them in the project itself.